dcunited001/dcunited001.github.io/_posts/2017-09-14-awareness-precipitates-from-order-out-of-chaos.md

 foundations of molecular dynamics.
 It also helps describe systems in social physics.

-Particle systems are known to be dynamical and to display ergodicity, under some situations.
+Particle systems are known to be dynamical and to display ergodicity under some situations.
 These systems can also be non-linear and thus are chaotic, implying that minor changes in starting conditions can result in unpredictable fluctations in system behavior.